gerbrand/www.gerbrand-ict.nl/_posts/2016-10-14-purging-files-from-git-history.markdown

   `git filter-branch -f --index-filter 'git rm  --cached --ignore-unmatch MYDIRECTORY public' HEAD`

 Great if you checked in a large file, or file in a public repository that shouldn't be public.
 For more information, read the git manual or the numerous tutorials that exist.
+For example, git-filter can also be used to move a file from one repository to another [while preserving history](http://gbayer.com/development/moving-files-from-one-git-repository-to-another-preserving-history).